Posts

 Image

-Dark Arts Blunt Blend Straight Rye Whiskey Batch 2 Review.
 It’s not every day a whiskey catches both your curiosity and your caution, but Dark Arts Blunt Blend managed to do just that.
 Coming from the folks at Dark Arts Whiskey House, a brand that I've fallen in love with over the past year, this bottle represents a bold, unapologetically unique approach to finished rye.
 This release is quite the idea on paper, being deemed the "Blunt blend."
 Essentially this is taking an MGP Indiana rye and finishing it in both Madeira and Armagnac casks.
 The idea is playing off of the more recent "cigar batch" releases being something to pair well with a cigar.
 I'll let you figure out why this one is deemed a "blunt blend."
 Also to note, this is a yearly release on April 20th.
 Now the biggest worry for me is the inclusion of Madeira casks gave me pause; I’ve rarely enjoyed what that particular finish brings.
-Out of the times I've had it ...
+Out of the times I've had it they tend to bring over too much of the over ripened fruit note, almost...

 3 Sisters Rum Co.
 Strawberry Vanilla Infused Rum Review.